tanial4/comalAppMovil/README.md

 ## Cloud Functions Setup

-Cloud Functions handle push notifications server-side.
-They trigger automatically when orders are created or updated in Firestore.
+Cloud Functions handle push notifications server-side, triggering automatically when orders are created or updated in Firestore.

 ### Prerequisites